yorkie-team/yorkie/design/tree.md

 https://github.com/yorkie-team/yorkie/blob/81137b32d0d1d3d36be5b63652e5ab0273f536de/pkg/document/operations/tree_edit.go#L36-L38

-`latestCreatedAtMapByActor` is a map that stores the latest creation time by actor for the nodes included in the editing range.
+`maxCreatedAtMapByActor` is a map that stores the latest creation time by actor for the nodes included in the editing range.
 However, relying solely on the typical `lamport` clocks that represent local clock of clients, it's not possible to determine if two events are causally related or concurrent.
 For instance:

 <img src="https://github.com/yorkie-team/yorkie/assets/78714820/cc025542-2c85-40ef-b846-157f38177487" width="450" />